Polymarket/leaderboard-username/README.md

-# Leaderboard Bot Username Examples
+# Polymarket Leaderboard Bot Username Examples

-Repo with scripts showing how to sign a `UsernameUpdate` payload for the leaderboard API
+Repo showing how to sign a `UsernameUpdate` EIP712 payload for the Polymarket leaderboard API

 See [main](./src/main.ts) for details